brendano/myutil/README.md

 # Stuff in here

 Math/stats/opt things:
 * Arr.java: lots of array/matrix math and manipulation utilities.
-Unlike COLT or JAMA, uses the more natural Java arrays and array-of-arrays representations.
+Unlike Colt or Jama, uses the more natural Java arrays and array-of-arrays representations.
 Also includes all Java standard library methods, because I can't remember which class is which.
 * MCMC.java: generic MCMC algorithms: Slice sampling, Metropolis-Hastings
 * LibLBFGS: a port of LibLBFGS to Java.
 Seems to behave similarly as Stanford's OWLQN port, but it's more efficient.
 * FastRandom: a random number generator that's 10 times faster than the Java standard library's.
 * GaussianInference: conjugate posterior inference (exact and sampling) for Gaussian scalars, linear regression, and DLM's (Kalman filter, smoother, FFBS)
 * MVNormal2: linear algebra inference and samplers for multivariate normals (ported from Mallet)
 * LNInference: logistic normal MAP and samplers
 * ChainInfer.java: discrete chain inference: Viterbi, forward-backward, FFBS
-* Online algorithms: Vitte reservoir sampling (ReservoirSampler), and Welford running mean/variance (OnlineNormal1d(Weighted))
+* Online algorithms: Vitter reservoir sampling (ReservoirSampler), and Welford running mean/variance (OnlineNormal1d(Weighted))
-* Util.java: math/stats functions
+* Util.java: some other math/stats functions

 Non-math-y things:
 * ThreadUtil: basically ThreadPool wrappers for divide-and-conquer workloads